Skip to main content

 Using MCP Tools

-When a workflow runs, the engine calls the MCP server's tools on behalf of the agent, passing parameters and returning results back into the conversation.
+When a workflow runs, the platform calls the MCP server's tools on behalf of the agent, passing parameters and returning results back into the conversation.

 What MCP Servers Can Provide